 MLA 8th Edition

-Other changes include using URLs in the Works Cited list again and taking out the need to declare the type of publication medium (such as Print, Web).
+Other changes include using URLs in the Works Cited list again and taking out the need to declare the type of publication medium (such as Print or Web).